CS2103JAN2017-T15-B1/main/docs/DeveloperGuide.md

 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
 * Responds to events raised from various parts of the App and updates the UI accordingly.
 For example, when the user has made changes to the underlying `Model` data by deleting a task, the `statusBar` will update its `syncStatus` field through `UserInboxChangedEvent`.

-**The `UserInboxPanel`:**
+#### 2.2.1 `UserInboxPanel`
 - contains two `ListView`s, namely, `taskList` and `eventList`.
 - The visibility of these two lists will be altered according to the command entered.
-For example, if the user wants to list tasks whose deadlines are set before next Monday, he would type in `list t d/next Monday`.
-This command would set the visibility of `eventList` to hidden so that the user can use the entire window to list the tasks he/she is interested in.
-This is accomplished by the `Model` posting `taskListToShowUpdatedEvent` and `eventListShowUpdatedEvent` and the `UserInboxPanel` listening to these events to determine whether the filtered lists are empty or not.
+More specifically, when the lists are filtered following a user command, say `find assignment`, if none of the active events match the keyword `assignment`, the visibility of `eventList` shall be set to `false` and thus be hidden from the UI.
+This is accomplished by `Model` raising `filteredListsUpdatedEvent`, which contains information about the number of tasks and number of events to be listed.`UserInboxPanel` listens to and handles this event to determine whether the filtered lists are empty or not and thus to adjust the visibility accordingly.

+#### 2.2.2 Display of overdue status
+- `UserInboxPanel` has a `Date` object which is used as a timer to check against the deadlines and time slots of active tasks and events.
+- More specifically, the constructors of both `TaskListCard` and `EventListCard` takes in a boolean field `isOverdue` which indicates whether or not this active task or event should display the overdue status.
+This boolean value is computed using `isOverdue(Date timer)` method of `Task` and `Event` class, where the argument `timer` belongs to `UserInboxPanel`.
+- This timer is updated through `handleTimerToUpdateEvent()` method, where the `TimerToUpdateEvent` is raised by `CommandBox` whenever the user enters a command.
+This approach reduces the direct coupling between the UI components, and makes sure that the status of tasks and events shown to the user is as accurate as possible.

 ### 2.3.
 Logic component